 Students desiring a Verification Statement from Pace University after completing a degree or coursework outside of the United States will need an equivalency report from one of the evaluation agencies approved by the Academy of Nutrition and Dietetics.
-More information can be found here: https://www.eatrightpro.org/acend/students-and-advancing-education/international-students
+More information can be found online.